nypava/Fidel/README.md

 # Fidel / ፊደል
 ## What is Fidel / ፊደል ?

-**Fidele** is a tool that can change Amharic language that written in English alphabet translater to pure Amharic alphabet characters
+**Fidel** is a tool that can change Amharic language that written in English alphabet translater to pure Amharic alphabet characters
  * It will be Used for social medias specially on telegram
 ## Dependencies
 * [Googletrans](https://py-googletrans.readthedocs.io)